Not One More Child in Arapahoe County

 - Public Awareness and Education

-- 90 percent of children involved remained safely at home or in the home of their relatives or kin.
+- 80% (84% in 2019) of children involved with Child Protection Services remained safely at home or in the home of their relatives or kin.

 It takes a community to support a family and ensure they don’t reach a level of crisis where a child may be harmed.
 Not one more child should suffer abuse or neglect in Arapahoe County.
 Not one more family should go without support.
 And not one agency can do this alone.